Members of The San Diego Writers and Editors Guild are available for presentations to groups in San Diego county.

 Speakers will briefly inform the members of your group about the Guild and present a specialty topic as listed below.

 Arrangements for presentations should be made with the individual as listed below.
-Speakers available are listed alphabetically below with their contact information.
+Speakers available are listed alphabetically with their contact information.

 Catherine Barr, president of the Southern California chapter of the American Society for Indexing (ASI), is available to speak about the What, Who, Where, Why, and How of indexing.